AleksandarMicovic/aleks.rs.old/blog/2014-08-01-Hello-World.md

 This outputs our entire site into a folder called `_site` by default.
 All we have to do then is point a webserver to serve that folder, and we're done.
 Simple, right?
 Yes!
 This is the beauty of static site generation.

 However, let's say that we're feeling particularly Serbian, and want to write our next blog post in Serbian.
-So we do just that, and then run `./site build` and lo' and behold, Serbs from all around the world are visiting our blog in droves to read what we wrote.
+So we do just that, and then run `./site build` and lo and behold, Serbs from all around the world are visiting our blog in droves to read what we wrote.
 Serbs are cool like that.

 And for some, this is an acceptable solution.
-However, if we want *complete* localization, this means that our interface also needs to be in Serbian.
+However, if we want *complete* localization, this means that our interface also needs to be in Serbian too.

 No problem.
 We'll just add a language tag in our blog post: